-Upon receipt of a court order of protection, the Building Principal shall file it in the temporary record of a student who is the protected person under the order of protection.
+Upon receipt of a court order of protection that prohibits access to records, the Building Principal shall file it in the temporary record of a student who is the protected person under the order of protection.
 No information or records shall be released to the Respondent named in the order of protection.
 750 ILCS 60/222(e).